Survivors Hunt For The Missing Days After Afghanistan Floods - UrduPoint

 "We have been searching but we haven't found them," the 24-year-old day labourer told AFP in his village of Fulool.

-For kilometres around, mud covers everything, debris and limbs of livestock jutting out from the thick brown sludge where homes once stood.
+For kilometres around, mud covers everything, with cars, uprooted trees and limbs of livestock jutting out from the thick brown sludge where homes once stood.

 Neither Omari nor his 70-year-old father have ever seen "such havoc-wreaking floods", he said.

-The WHO has already warned of rising cases of water-borne diseases in flood-affected regions.
+The WHO has warned of rising cases of water-borne diseases in flood-affected regions.

 In a country with a health system already on its knees, some health facilities were rendered non-operational by the flooding, which damaged or destroyed thousands of homes and swamped agricultural land.

-"The full extent of the damage is not yet known, and the country lacks the necessary resources to manage a disaster of this magnitude," it said in a situation report Sunday.
+"The full extent of the damage is not yet known, and the country lacks the necessary resources to manage a disaster of this magnitude," the WHO said in a situation report on Sunday.

-Omari and some 70 other villagers took refuge in a house on higher ground.

-"God protected us along with 60-70 people and we survived it," he said, but his house and all his belongings were washed away.

 Recent Stories